rrmn/yahooR/README.md

 # yahooR
-A little function to web scrape Yahoo Finance data like financials, key statistics, or profile data.
+A little function to web scrape Yahoo Finance data like financials or key statistics.
+More are to come.
+It requires tidyverse and rvest to run properly.

 # Instructions